codeandcognition/koconut/README.md

 > Yarn is an alternative package manager that we use because it's both faster and cuter (_npm has no cats_ :cat:).
 [All `npm` commands can be replaced with `yarn` commands](https://yarnpkg.com/en/docs/migrating-from-npm)!

+It may be necessary to change your version of Node and update package.json.
+Node v8.11.2 worked at time or writing.
+Run `n 8.11.2` to set the version of Node (download may be required) and then update package.json with `npm update`.

 ### Quick Start

 To have a live preview of the application, simply run the following command: